menandmice/micetro_docs/guides/admin-manual/admin_dhcp_windows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Click the :guilabel:`Custom Options` tab.

-2. Select eh appropriate :guilabel:`Vendor class`in the drop-down list.
+2. Select the appropriate :guilabel:`Vendor class`in the drop-down list.

 Adding a New Custom Option
 """"""""""""""""""""""""""